-Aortic dissection - type A
+Aortic dissection - Stanford A

-Case contributed by: Dr Frank Gaillard
+Case contributed by Frank Gaillard

-Case Discussion:
+Case Discussion

 Thoracic aortic dissection is commonly divided according to the Stanford classification into type A (involving the ascending aorta or aortic arch) and type B (involving the descending thoracic aorta only).
-The main causes of dissection are hypertension, atherosclerosis, Marfan’s syndrome, Ehlers-Danlos syndrome, vasculitis, pregnancy and iatrogenic (aortic catheterisation).
+The main causes of dissection are hypertension, atherosclerosis, Marfan’s syndrome, Ehlers-Danlos syndrome, vasculitis, pregnancy and iatrogenic (aortic catheterization).

 Complications of aortic dissection include dissection and occlusion of branch vessels, distal thromboembolism, aneurysmal dilatation and aortic rupture.
 Type A dissection may also result in coronary artery occlusion, aortic regurgitation and pericardial tamponade and therefore management of this type of dissection is usually emergency surgical repair.
 Type B dissections are usually managed with aggressive blood pressure control unless there are complications.